CtrlK

 Workflow Clarity

-Steps are clearly sequenced (1-7) with a logical progression from metadata to quality assessment to output.
+Steps are clearly sequenced (1-7) with a logical progression from metadata to statistics to quality assessment to output.
 However, there are no validation checkpoints or feedback loops — no guidance on what to do if queries fail, if the table is too large for certain operations, or how to handle errors in the profiling process.

 2 / 3